 The UN Secretary-General, António Guterres has pointed to how the crisis has the potential to point the way for international cooperation in the future.

 “In the months ahead, we need to rebuild trust.
 We need to demonstrate that international cooperation is the only way to deliver meaningful results.”

 Curtailing the spread of the coronavirus requires buy-in from everybody.

-This is the only way that self-isolating can work effectively because if some are ignoring the recommendations the virus will continue to spread.
+This is the only way that self-isolating can work effectively.
+If some are ignoring the recommendations, the virus will continue to spread.

 We all must take action and assume responsibility for supporting the general health and well being of our neighbours.